 As well as helicopter operations in support of observer inspections and verifications, the activities of MFO infantry battalions, and other tasks such as medical evacuations and unit training, the Canadian RWAU was responsible for operating the MFO’s air traffic control system.

 The Canadian RWAU was withdrawn in March 1990, when the United States assumed the responsibility of delivering aviation support to the MFO.
 Since then, Canadian participation in the MFO has focused on flight-following, and the provision of staff expertise.
-Since 23 March 2015, Canada assumed responsibility for policing services for MFO personnel for four years.
+On March 23, 2015, Canada assumed responsibility for policing services for MFO personnel for four years.

 The Egypt-Israel Treaty of Peace